waynesun09/reportportal-operator/roles/reportportal/README.md

 rp_db_port: 5432
 rp_db_secret: postgresql

-If deploy_postgresql is `False`, the values need be updated to use existing PostgreSQL service.
+If deploy_postgresql is `no`, the values need be updated to use existing PostgreSQL service.

 Minio deploy parameters:

-    deploy_minio: True
+    deploy_minio: yes
     minio_image: minio/minio:RELEASE.2019-08-07T01-59-21Z
     minio_storage_size: 10Gi
     cloud_replicas: 4

-If deploy_minio is `True`, Minio service will also be deployed in current project namespace and don't need update the following default values.
+If deploy_minio is `yes`, Minio service will also be deployed in current project namespace and don't need update the following default values.

 Mino service default values: